not-na/particlesim-pico/README.md

 The panel driving code is partially based on the hub75 example from the [pico-examples](https://github.com/raspberrypi/pico-examples) but was extended with DMA support, double-buffering and smart redrawing while waiting for the DMA controller.
-The driver uses 8-bit colors and has adjustable brightness without compromising color fidelity.
+The driver uses 8-bit (per Channel, e.g. 24-bit per Pixel) colors and has adjustable brightness without compromising color fidelity.
 By default, approximately half-brightness is enabled.

 Several other modes are also supported.
 These currently include Snake and Conway's Game of Life.
 See the list of modes below for further details.